Abhishek-Birada/javascript/README.md

 constant(const) : constant variables value cannot be changed after assigning a value to it.
 	              we cannot reassign new value to const variable.
-    	          But we can update the values of array or object,like adding new element to array or key to object. example : const myName = "abhishek"
+    	          But we can update the values of array or object,like adding new element to array or key to object. in short, the space is fixed not the value in the space. example : const myName = "abhishek"
           myName="abhi" // error
-let : mostly used variable  is let. variables value can be changed after assigning a value to it. example : let myName = "abhishek"
+let : variables value can be changed after assigning a value to it. example : let myName = "abhishek"
            myName="abhi" // no error
 var :  var is not used commonly because of it's issue in block scope and functional scope. var was widely used in older version's of javascript. nothing : No keyword is used for defining a variable here.
 Example :  myName="abhi" // no error
+good practice : use const more instead of let.
 Scope :
     let and  const variables are block scope.
 That means variables are only available inside a block not outside the block. var variables are global scope.
 That means variables are available throughout the code.